Key updates to Retailer Terms and Conditions

 - in respect of a Solar Hot Water System, included on the Victorian Essential Services Commission Registered Products List, and included on the Solar Victoria Solar Hot Water Product List as updated from time to time; and

-- in respect of a Solar Battery System, included on the Solar Victoria Approved Battery List as updated from time to time
+- in respect of a Solar Battery System, included on the Solar Victoria Approved Battery List as updated from time to time.

-- For rebates or loans to apply to installation of an Eligible System, the Retailer must ensure that the Installer (whether the Retailer itself or its nominated Installer) downloads the Solar Victoria Application and uses the application to scan the Customer QR code onsite at the Property at the commencement of the installation of the Eligible System.
+- For rebates and/or loans to apply to installation of an Eligible System, the Retailer must ensure that the Installer (whether the Retailer itself or its nominated Installer) downloads the Solar Victoria Application and uses the application to scan the Customer QR code onsite at the Property at the commencement of the installation of the Eligible System.

 - At Solar Victoria’s direction, the Retailer must cease, either temporarily or permanently, using a specified: